 A temporary short-term increase in noise levels may cause disturbance to local wildlife.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
-The works will also require delivery of materials and the presence of personnel to facilitate vehicle barrier / grillage refurbishments and concrete repairs.
-Given the nature of the works, and the height of the FRB above the Lower Forth Estuary, no ground-borne vibration impacts are expected.
+The works will also require delivery of materials and the presence of personnel to facilitate improvements to the SSUDA walkways.
+Given the nature of the works, and the height of the FRB above the Lower Forth Estuary, no ground-borne vibration impacts have been forecast.
 Species are also likely accustomed to existing level of disturbance from traffic in on the Firth of Forth and the trunk road.
 Worst-case scenario noise and vibration will also be intermittent, temporary, and short-lived.

 While works will not result in a direct impact on the Forth Islands SPA or Firth of Forth SPA/Ramsar, potential indirect risk exists.
 The proposed works will, for example, take place directly above the Lower Forth Estuary.
-Unmitigated any loss of containment e.g., a spill of fuel, oil, chemicals (i.e., hydraulic fluid) or debris from concrete breakout, could therefore have an Adverse Effect on Site Integrity (AESI).
+Any loss of containment e.g., a spill of fuel, oil, chemicals (i.e., hydraulic fluid) or debris from grit-blasting, could therefore have an Adverse Effect on Site Integrity (AESI).
 The severity of the AESI is contingent on the substance and quantity lost.
-With mitigation measures implemented, the accidental release of pollutants is extremely unlikely, given that the works will be fully encapsulated.
-Furthermore, pollution prevention measures will be strictly enforced onsite and SEPA's Guidance for Pollution Prevention (GGPs) will be strictly adhered to, mitigating a loss of containment.
+However, with mitigation measures implemented, the accidental release of pollutants is extremely unlikely.
+Pollution prevention measures, for example, will be strictly enforced onsite and Guidance for Pollution Prevention (GPPs) will be strictly adhered to, mitigating a loss of containment.